Home Chemistry Substance Chlorine Dioxide

 Chlorine dioxide has several cleaning applications.

-• It is used in the electronics industry to clean circuit boards.
+• In the electronic industry, ClO2 solution is used to clean circuit boards.

-• Chlorine dioxide gas and solution are used to sterilize and clean medical and laboratory equipment, surfaces, rooms, and tools.
+• Chlorine dioxide gas and solution are uses for sterilizing and cleaning medical and laboratory equipment, surfaces, rooms, and tools.

 Bleaching

-Present-day, chlorine dioxide is widely used for bleaching paper and textile industries.
-It produced cleaner and stronger fiber than chlorine.
-During bleaching, it does not produce harmful byproducts like organochlorine compounds.
+Present-day, chlorine dioxide has been uses widely in industry for bleaching paper and textile products.
+It is an effective and stronger cleaner for fiber than chlorine.
+During bleaching, it does not produce harmful byproducts such as organochlorine compounds.

-• It is effectively sanitized molds and yeast from several fruits like blueberries, raspberries, and strawberries
+• It effectively sanitizes molds and yeast from several fruits such as blueberries, raspberries, and strawberries

-• It has the disinfecting ability to fight against Giardia Lambia and Cryptosporidium parasites.
+• It can disinfect and fight against parasites like Giardia Lambia and Cryptosporidium.

-• The spray of ClO2 may be used to disinfect poultry farms.
+• The spray of ClO2 may be used to disinfect or sterilize poultry farms.

 • For swimming pool disinfection, we used a combination of chlorine and ClO2.